-Following the leading trends in the banking sector, in November 2018 UBB started using historic VaR (hVaR) instead of parametric VaR (pVaR).
-This approach uses the actual historical market performance to simulate possible future market evolutions.
 Past moves in market parameters are transformed into scenarios that are applied to the current market situation and a given portfolio.
 UBB has adopted the approach of the Group and uses a data window of 500 scenario days.
 The calculations are performed by the Group.
 The confidence level is 99%, which corresponds to the 5-th worst scenario.
+That means there is a 1% chance that the loss is greater than calculated in the scenario.